cado-security/masked-ai/README.md

 ## How to use

-You can deploy Mask-AI straight from pip ("pip3 install mask-ai") or from our GitHub repo ("python3 setup.py install").
+You can deploy Masked-AI straight from pip ("pip3 install masked-ai") or from our GitHub repo ("python3 setup.py install").
 It can be used as both a python library or over the CLI.